MBuffenoir/b4c/README.md

 A match is proposed by a registered player.
 Anyone can propose to be a challenger, the creator of the match review the profile of his proposed opponents and pick one (if there is more than one).
 Players must agree on a time to play the games (approximation).

-We must implement a little search engine for player to find game they are interested in (by pot size, by league, by opponent name, etc ...)
+We must implement a search engine for player to look for games they are interested in (by pot size, by league, by opponent name, etc ...)

 - Matches can have the following status: open / pending / cancelled / finished